Scaly-throated honeyguide: Range

 It is found in Angola, Burundi, DRC, Eswatini, Ethiopia, Kenya, Malawi, Mozambique, Rwanda, Somalia, South Africa, South Sudan, Tanzania, Uganda, Zambia, and Zimbabwe.

 Habitat

-Scaly-throated honeyguides are found in dense woodland, thickets, and forest, usually only identifiable by their high-pitched, trill-like ascending call.
+Scaly-throated honeyguides are found in dense woodland, thickets, forest, overgrown plantations, and bamboo, usually only identifiable by their high-pitched, trill-like ascending call.
 Regarding size, they are 18–19 cm in length, weighing 34–55 g and rarely up to 61 g.
+It is typically found in below 2200 m, but has been observed at elevations up to 3350 m on Mt.
+Elgon.